gabe-ochoa/resume/Readme.md

 - On-call with 2-min response time SLA for uptime of all Squarespace websites

 ##### Senior Site Reliability Engineer (SRE) / Team Lead | New York, NY | August 2017 - October 2018
-- Led a team of 7 engineers in launching, getting organization buy-in, and migrating 3000 VMs owned by 15 teams to a new bare metal Kubernetes internal compute platform
+- Led a team of 7 engineers in launching, getting organizational buy-in, and migrating 3000 VMs owned by 15 teams to a new bare metal Kubernetes internal compute platform
 - The new platform replaced the software runtime, metrics, alerting, and CI/CD layers of the Squarespace stack
 - Designed and built the primary interface for Engineers to deploy code to Production